Saitop/Saitop.github.io-source/content/pages/About.md

-Hansun Lam is a lazy man, who will never change his mind till the end.
+Hansun Lam is a lazy man, who will never changes his mind till the end.

+Contact:

+hxlin@thoughtworks.com